TheJumpCloud/jcapi-java/README.md

 ## Installation

-To install the API client library to your local Maven repository, simply execute:
+To install the API client library to your local Maven repository, go to the appropriate API client folder ([jcapiv1](jcapiv1) or [jcapiv2](jcapiv2)) and simply execute:

 ```shell
 mvn install